Computational Life Sciences, Certificate

 Program Description

-In the computational life sciences certificate program, students discover a burgeoning new field where huge leaps in processing technologies have thrown open the doors for new research techniques and interdisciplinary collaborations.
+In the computational life sciences certificate program, students discover a burgeoning new field where huge improvements in processing technologies have opened the door to exciting new research techniques and interdisciplinary collaborations.

-Students engage with a suite of tools and approaches that enable them to uncover correlations, glean new understanding and help solve scientific problems.
+Students engage with a suite of tools and approaches that enable them to uncover correlations, gain new understanding and help solve scientific problems.

-Using their mastery of these new techniques, students examine data generated from a range of fields, including ecology, botany, evolutionary biology, neuroscience, molecular and cellular biology and animal behavior.
-Students investigate topics such as DNA, RNA, protein, imaging, conservation and historical data, and explore the ethical implications of collecting, storing, analyzing and sharing the results of computational life science data.
+Using their mastery of these new techniques, students examine data generated from a variety of fields, including ecology, botany, evolutionary biology, neuroscience, molecular and cellular biology, and animal behavior.
+Students investigate topics such as DNA, RNA, protein, imaging, conservation and historical data; and they explore the ethical implications of collecting, storing, analyzing and sharing the results of computational life science data.

 Program Requirements